 - Join the Zoom meeting on time or a few minutes early if possible.
 Attendance will be taken at the start of each class session, and tardiness will be marked. - Set up and mount the webcam video at the level of your eyes to show your full face.
 If you are using a laptop, you may need to place a book or two under it.
 Test the audio of your webcam.
-For any technical difficulties, please contact the UF Computing Help Desk (352-392-4357).
+For any technical difficulties, please contact the UF Computing Help Desk (352-392-4357). https://elearning.ufl.edu/media/elearningufledu/zoom/How-to-Join-a-Meeting.pdf - During class session, set yourself on mute unless you want to speak or you are called upon.

-https://elearning.ufl.edu/media/elearningufledu/zoom/How-to-Join-a-Meeting.pdf - During class session, set yourself on mute unless you want to speak or you are called upon. - If you want to speak, you can raise your hand (click the "raise hand" button at the center bottom of your screen) and wait to be called upon. - Your webcam must remain on throughout the class hour.
-If you have a reason to keep your webcam off, please communicate that reason with me or through the Dean of Students Office.
+- If you want to speak, you can raise your hand (click the "raise hand" button at the center bottom of your screen) and wait to be called upon. - You are encouraged to keep your webcam on throughout the class hour.
+Audio presence is required.